 Alternatively you can try chewing fresh ginger or making a paste from crushed garlic and salt and applying it directly to the affected area.

 Some essential oils and other natural products can also be effective at relieving pain in your mouth.

+Our article on home remedies for toothache has more about these and other pain relief options.
 Remember these are not permanent treatments; just ways to temporarily ease your pain while you wait to see a dentist.

 How much does an emergency dentist appointment cost?